EdwardZeed/SOFT3202/major_project/readme.md

 variable name of Pastebin is PASTEBIN_API_KEY variable name of input API(CurrencyScoop) is INPUT_API_KEY

-all the fxml and css files are under resources/view folder all the javadoc files are under javadoc/
 # level of features I'm trying to implement
 I'm trying to implement distinction level
 # milestone 1 resubmission